 The College requires the highest standards of citizenship and moral character in accordance with New Testament Christianity.
 Students who attend the College should be Christians who are fully aware of the conduct that is befitting Christians.
 The standards expected of Christians are described in the Student Handbook.
-All students are expected to conduct themselves as Christians at all times and under all circumstances.
+Ideally, students who attend a Christian college should be Christians who are fully aware of the conduct that befits Christians.
+Regardless, all students are expected to conduct themselves as Christians at all times and under all circumstances.
 Students who violate the Student Handbook may face disciplinary action by the Council for Student Conduct and Restoration, up to and possibly including suspension or even expulsion.